 But there have been some changes the past three months, because the Triple-P concoction that I had been using for 9 and a half years was becoming ineffective.
 There were increases in potency ("Triple-P Plus", "Triple-P Double-Plus") but the initial successful results were not getting repeated.
 So time for another change by way of a surgical prescription.

 On October 12, 2016 I was back in to the Ottawa Civic for a total penile implant in a surgery with overnight followup care.
 The surgery involved coring out both of the corpora cavernosa (the two chambers in the penis that fill with blood to give an erection) and replacing each with a saline-filled balloon.
 The AMS 700 Inflatable Penile Prosthesis was implanted, placing the saline reservoir behind my pelvis and the squeeze pump inserted in the scrotum between the sac tissue and the skin (separated by what the doctor called a very delicate dissection process).
-This diagram of the device components shows both the flacid and erect positions of the implant.
+This page with diagrams of the device components shows the function in detail.

 So I walked around awkwardly for 15 days and 23 hours with a full erection, then another four weeks with a partial erection, then normal (and very successful) operation of the device ever since.
 I wish I had made the decision earlier to explore this, rather than living with the progressively unsuccessful injections.
 Ten years of piercing the penis with a syringe was getting tiring and sore because of the build-up in the tissues of scar tissue.
 And I was waiting longer between injections because of the discomfort.